Iteam1337/iteam.se/src/pages/digitaltransformation.md

-We help established companies with their digital automation.
-By extracting the vision and goals using interviews, service design and innovation labs we can accelerate a fast iteration path to a fully automated digital service.
-We provide up to three world class teams that can SuperCharge&trade; your existing team to faster develop those API:s, App-backends, Realtime data analysis, Cloud infrastructure, AI/Deep Learning algorithms or web/hybrid service.
+We help you transform your business by using digital as the primary strategy for selling and delivering your products.
+We provide up to three world class programming teams that can SuperCharge&trade; your business to faster develop those API:s, App-backends, Realtime data analysis, Cloud infrastructure, AI/Deep Learning algorithms or web/hybrid service.

+## For the rebels
+You found us because you think there is a better way.
+You want to change how things are done and we love that.
+People like you are key for our society to start moving faster and deliver better products that creates real value.
+Maybe you want to [join us](/career/) or [hire us](/coworkers/)?